Rathgrith/Rathgrith.github.io/_pages/about.md

 <head>
 <style>
-  /* Style for the widget container */ div#widget-container {
+  /* Style for the widget container */
+.carousel-item {
+  height: 500px; /* Set the height you want */
+}
+.carousel-item img {
+  object-fit: cover; /* This will cover the area of the carousel-item, you can adjust it as per your need */
+  min-height: 100%;
+  width: 100%;
+}
+  div#widget-container {
     width: 300px; /* Set the desired width */
     height: 200px; /* Set the desired height */